squid-cache/squid-cache.github.io/BzrInstructions.rst

 {{{
 bzr diff -r submit: | less
 }}}
-If it looks fine then generate a diff bundle and mail it to squid-dev
+If it looks fine then generate a diff bundle:

 {{{
+bzr diff -r submit: > your-patch-name.diff
+}}}
+Edit the file, add a preamble to the beginning of it stating its purpose, and email to the squid-dev mailing list (squid-dev@squid-cache.org).

+You can use the following commands to email the patch directly, but they skip the step of adding a preamble.

+{{{
 bzr send --mail-to=squid-dev@squid-cache.org
 }}}
-alternatively if that fails try:

 {{{
 bzr send -oYourFeatureName.merge
 }}}
-Then manually email the file '''!YourFeatureName.merge''' as an attachment to squid-dev mailing list.

 It's also possible to cherrypick what to send using the -r option.
 See {{{bzr help revisionspec}}} for details

 == Commit directly to trunk ==